tarwn/lessthandot-hugo/blogs/content/posts/2013-04-10-buffer-latch-error-restoring-sql.md

 ```
 The resulting messages below show the restore was at a state that allowed the call for recovery to complete and bring the database online by upgrading the internal version.
 Now, a critical step here to verify the databases integrity is to run a CHECKDB before allowing activity on it.
 This is even more critical if this is a restore that is required for production.
 Do not skip a CHECKDB on a database if this happens to you.

-Converting database &#8216;TEMPRESTORE' from version 661 to the current version 706.
+Converting database 'TEMPRESTORE' from version 661 to the current version 706.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 661 to version 668.
+Database 'TEMPRESTORE' running the upgrade step from version 661 to version 668.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 668 to version 669.
+Database 'TEMPRESTORE' running the upgrade step from version 668 to version 669.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 669 to version 670.
+Database 'TEMPRESTORE' running the upgrade step from version 669 to version 670.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 670 to version 671.
+Database 'TEMPRESTORE' running the upgrade step from version 670 to version 671.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 671 to version 672.
+Database 'TEMPRESTORE' running the upgrade step from version 671 to version 672.

 ………

-Database &#8216;TEMPRESTORE' running the upgrade step from version 700 to version 701.
+Database 'TEMPRESTORE' running the upgrade step from version 700 to version 701.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 701 to version 702.
+Database 'TEMPRESTORE' running the upgrade step from version 701 to version 702.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 702 to version 703.
+Database 'TEMPRESTORE' running the upgrade step from version 702 to version 703.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 703 to version 704.
+Database 'TEMPRESTORE' running the upgrade step from version 703 to version 704.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 704 to version 705.
+Database 'TEMPRESTORE' running the upgrade step from version 704 to version 705.

-Database &#8216;TEMPRESTORE' running the upgrade step from version 705 to version 706.
+Database 'TEMPRESTORE' running the upgrade step from version 705 to version 706.

 RESTORE DATABASE successfully processed 0 pages in 289.824 seconds (0.000 MB/sec).